-Many couples have marriage struggles because we don’t or won’t believe how much work it takes to keep relationships humming at optimal levels.
-Another reason is a simple failure in imagination.
-But, if successful courting requires commitment, hard work, and imagination to pull off… then why does it surprise us when neglect hurts relationships after we walk down the aisle?
-He wouldn’t have married you if you took him for granted – why risk everything now?
+So many women ask for advice on how to save a marriage that is struggling.
+Is it even possible?
+The fact that you want to save it is a good sign.
+One issue with many couples is a simple lack of effort and imagination.
+If successful courting requires commitment, hard work, and imagination to pull off… then why does it surprise us when neglect hurts relationships after we walk down the aisle?
+Your husband wouldn’t have married you if you took him for granted while you were dating, so why risk everything now?

 1. Choose to love.